 Aquamation facilitates a similar outcome to traditional Hawaiian cultural death rites.
 It produces clean and sterilized bones.
 Essentially, it is a more modern version of traditional practices.

 "It’s basically a modern technology of an imu," Kawehi Correa, President of Aloha Mortuary, told Hawaii Public Radio.
-"So your body sits in a chamber of pressurized water and what it does is it gently starts to decompose its flesh.
-At the end of the cycle, the bones well at least 90 percent of them are left pristinely white."
+"So your body sits in a chamber of pressurized water, and what it does is it gently starts to decompose its flesh.
+At the end of the cycle, the bones, well at least 90 percent of them are left pristinely white."

-Although some of bone is destroyed in the process, aquamation leaves about 20 to 30 per cent more remains than with flame cremation.
+Although some of the bone is destroyed in the process, aquamation leaves about 20 to 30 per cent more remains than with flame cremation.
 The resulting bones are also whiter.
 However, they are also more fragile and brittle.

 Aquamation also has environmental benefits.
 Flame cremation results in emissions such as carbon monoxide, embalming chemicals (e.g., formaldehyde), and mercury from dental fillings and body implants.
 Aquamation has no direct emissions of harmful greenhouse gasses or mercury, no burning of fossil fuels, and uses less energy than flame-based cremation.
 This reduces the carbon footprint by about 75 per cent.

 The liquid byproduct of aquamation is also sterile and can be disposed of through the sewer or wastewater treatment system.
 Additionally, all remaining implants and fillings are sterilized and recycled afterwards.